 - Target disease: Chagas

-- Main partners (since project start): AbbVie, USA; AstraZeneca, UK; Brazilian Biosciences National Laboratory, Brazil; Centre for Drug Candidate Optimization, Monash University, Australia; Drug Discovery Unit, University of Dundee, UK; Epichem, Australia; Eisai Co Ltd, Japan; Eskitis Institute for Cell and Molecular Therapies, Griffith Institute for Drug Discovery, Australia; Fundaçao de Apoio Universidade Federale de Sao Paolo, Brazil; GlaxoSmithKline, UK; Griffith University, Australia; Laboratory of Microbiology, Parasitology and Hygiene, University of Antwerp, Belgium; Institut Pasteur Korea, South Korea; London School of Hygiene & Tropical Medicine, UK; Merck, USA; Shionogi & Co Ltd, Japan; Sanofi, France; Sandexis, UK; Takeda Pharmaceutical Company Ltd, Japan; The Swiss Tropical and Public Health Institute, Switzerland; TCG Life Sciences, India; University of Campinas, Brazil; Universidad Sao Paolo, Sao Carlos, Brazil; WuXi AppTech, China.
+- Main partners (since project start): AbbVie, USA; AstraZeneca, UK; Brazilian Biosciences National Laboratory, Brazil; Centre for Drug Candidate Optimization, Monash University, Australia; Drug Discovery Unit, University of Dundee, UK; Epichem, Australia; Eisai Co Ltd, Japan; Griffith Institute for Drug Discovery (formerly Eskitis Institute for Cell and Molecular Therapies), Australia; Fundaçao de Apoio Universidade Federale de Sao Paolo, Brazil; GlaxoSmithKline, UK; Griffith University, Australia; Laboratory of Microbiology, Parasitology and Hygiene, University of Antwerp, Belgium; Institut Pasteur Korea, South Korea; London School of Hygiene & Tropical Medicine, UK; Merck, USA; Shionogi & Co Ltd, Japan; Sanofi, France; Sandexis, UK; Takeda Pharmaceutical Company Ltd, Japan; The Swiss Tropical and Public Health Institute, Switzerland; TCG Life Sciences, India; Instituto de Física, Universidad Sao Paolo, Brazil; Instituto de Química, University Estadual of Campinas, Brazil; WuXi AppTech, China.